neosaurrrus/blog-entries/17_to_22 React.md

 # Conclusion

-The process for placing state content into a component that renders it is pretty much using props, however we need to make sure when we loop through items we do it in a way that allows React to see it as unique.
+The process for placing state content into a component that renders it is pretty much all about props, however we need to make sure when we loop through items we do it in a way that allows React to see it as unique.
 Nothing too taxing, but obviously there is alot of different scenarios this could apply to.
 But here is what we did:

 1. Build the component
 2. In the containing component, map through the Object.Keys if its an object to make multiple components